Cattle mart plan for Darlington could bring 300 jobs

 Darlington Farmers' Auction Mart Company wants to build a 50 hectare (123.5 acre) complex, near Burtree, on the outskirts of the town.

 Darlington Council has welcomed the plan, estimating up to 300 new jobs for the area's agricultural sector.

-The authority is expected to formally back the £17m proposals at a meeting later this month.'Hugely important'
+The authority is expected to formally back the £17m proposals at a meeting later this month.